Spring hours: Monday to Thursday 7:30am to 5:00pm, Friday 7:30am - 4:00pm

 All patrons wishing to check out materials must present a valid library ID.
 Students, faculty and staff may register for a free library barcode sticker for their campus ID.
 Community members may register for a free Community Borrower's Card.
 The HCC Library reserves the right to suspend or revoke library privileges for any patron guilty of theft or misuse of library materials.
 A student found guilty of theft, mutilation or defacement of materials is subject to suspension from the college.

-There is no limit on books or periodicals for HCC students, faculty and staff.
+There is a limit of 10 books or periodicals for HCC students, and none for faculty and staff.
 Community borrowers may check out up to 10 books or periodicals.
 All patrons are limited to 3 DVDs at one time.
 Patrons are responsible for the safety, proper use and return of all materials.

 Books may be checked out for 3 weeks, except for Reference materials, which do not circulate except by special permission from a librarian.
 Periodicals and equipment may be checked out for 1 week.
 Please see a librarian for more details.
 For more information about checking out equipment click on the Equipment Resources link on the left side of this page.

 The library is no longer charging overdue fines for books and DVDs.
-Fines for overdue equipment are $.10 per day per piece of equipment.
 However, see below for charges related to lost or damaged items.
 All accounts must be cleared before a student is allowed to register for the following semester, to graduate, or to receive a transcript.

 Patrons are charged the replacement cost for lost or damaged items.